 Advanced research-led specialisation delivers topics that may include homogeneous and heterogeneous catalysis, blockbuster solids, asymmetric synthesis, natural product biosynthesis, molecular recognition, nanostructured materials.
 In fourth year, there is an opportunity to join a research and development group within a leading industrial research laboratory (where you will earn a salary) or overseas academic institution (you will have to pay additional living costs).
 Alternatively, you may remain in St Andrews and undertake an advanced research skills laboratory, scientific writing module and a variety of compulsory and optional lecture topics.
-As part of fifth year, you take a year-long project in a research laboratory.
-The MChem provides great depth with a significant emphasis on research and is ideal for those intending to enter the professional chemical sector or to carry out postgraduate study upon graduation.
+During your fifth year, you will take a yearlong project in a research laboratory or in chemical education.
+The MChem provides great depth with a significant emphasis on research and is ideal for those intending to enter the professional chemical sector or to carry out postgraduate study.